metastar77/Open-Grants-Program/applications/dotmog.md

 #### Motivation (An indication of why your team is interested in creating this project.)

-We love the way we can matrialize our ideas.
+We love the way we can materialize our ideas.
 Our small team consists of game and technology enthusiasts, who work in their leisure time with great dedication, passion and great intrinsic motivation on the project.
 Everyone inevitably has several hats on, we are developer, graphic designer, project manager, web designer and so on.
 We try to make up for this deficiency with our great enthusiasm and conviction in our almost daily work for the project.

 ### Project Details